Blog

 Wire drawing is a metalworking technique that involves dragging the wire through one or more drawing dies to lower the cross-section of the wire.
 Wire drawing has numerous uses, including the manufacture of cables, tension-loaded structural elements, paper clips, wheel spokes, and stringed musical instruments.
 Drawing differs from extrusion while having a similar technique, in that the wire is dragged through the die as opposed to being pushed through it.

-- Hydrostatic wire drawing
+• Hydrostatic wire drawing

-- Bundle wire drawing
+• Bundle wire drawing

-Hydrostatic Wire Drawing
+Hydrostatic Wire Drawings

 It has gained widespread acceptance and is especially well-suited for composites and fragile materials.
 It is not necessary for the billet to be straight or cylindrical when using hydrostatic extrusion, nor does it have to have a consistent cross-sectional area over its entire length.

-Bundle Wire Drawing
+Bundle Wire Drawings

 Read More: Polishing Barrel Drum